-This document describes guidelines and best practices for proactive network maintenance mechanisms that rely on DOCSIS upstream pre-equalization coefficients.
+This document describes guidelines and best practices for proactive network maintenance mechanisms that rely on DOCSIS upstream pre-equalization coefficients and spectrum capture.
 The processes described here will help cable operators and industry vendors implement smart monitoring tools, improve maintenance practices, gain better insight in network problems, and enhance network reliability, among other things.

-Even though the focus for the development of a proactive network maintenance strategy is through the use of preequalization coefficients, the intent is for this effort to expand in the future to include other plant metrics that could help identify and resolve plant issues.
+Even though the focus for the development of a proactive network maintenance strategy is through the use of pre-equalization coefficients, the intent is for this effort to expand in the future to include other plant metrics that could help identify and resolve plant issues.